whackone/docs/src/display-list/points.md

 ## Scale factor

-In the display list, all the points are affected by the global scale factor (`ScaleFactor#scale`).
+In the display list, all the point units are affected by the global scale factor (`ScaleFactor#scale`).

 ```
-// Handle scale factor change
 scaleFactor.on("change", function() {
     //
 });